- identify the role of end punctuation: periods, question marks, exclamation points

 - The dissolution took 20 minutes—much longer than anticipated—but measurements were begun as soon as the process was completed.

 When you type the hyphen or dash, no spaces should appear on either side of the punctuation mark.

 Is the dash used correctly in the following sentences?

 - Correct.
-Dashes can be used to mark a sudden break in thought.
+This dash marks a sudden break in thought.

 With possessives, the apostrophe is used in combination with an s to represent that a word literally or conceptually possesses what follows it.